Jonathan Reynolds

-Jonathan Neil Reynolds (born 28 August 1980) is a British politician.
-He has served as Shadow Secretary of State for Business and Industrial Strategy since 2021.
-A member of the Labour and Co-operative parties, he has been Member of Parliament (MP) for Stalybridge and Hyde since 2010.
+Jonathan Neil Reynolds (born 28 August 1980) is a British politician who has served as Chief Whip of the House of Commons and Parliamentary Secretary to the Treasury since September 2025.
+He previously served as Secretary of State for Business and Trade and President of the Board of Trade from 2024 to 2025.
+A member of the Labour and Co-operative parties, he has been the Member of Parliament (MP) for Stalybridge and Hyde since 2010.

 Reynolds served as Parliamentary Private Secretary to the Leader of the Opposition and a Shadow Energy and Climate Change Minister from 2013 to 2015.
 He was a Shadow Transport Minister from 2015 to 2016 and a Shadow Treasury Minister from 2016 until 2020.
 He was Shadow Secretary of State for Work and Pensions from 2020 to 2021, and has been a front bench representative on the Labour National Executive Committee since 2020.

 Early life and career

-Born in Houghton-le-Spring, Tyne and Wear to Keith and Judith Reynolds, Jonathan Reynolds moved to Manchester in 1998.
-Reynolds studied Politics and Modern History at the University of Manchester and BPP Law School (Manchester).
-After leaving university Reynolds worked for the council and (former MP) James Purnell, before beginning training as a solicitor.
+Jonathan Reynolds was born on 28 August 1980 in Houghton-le-Spring in County Durham to Keith and Judith Reynolds.
+He was educated at Houghton Kepier Comprehensive School and Sunderland City College.
+He moved to Manchester in 1998, studying politics and modern history at the University of Manchester, and then studying at BPP Law School.
+After leaving university Reynolds worked as a trainee solicitor in the Manchester branch of the law firm Addleshaw Goddard, though never completed his solicitor training.

-In 2007, Reynolds was elected to Tameside Council for the ward of Longdendale.

-Reynolds served on Labour's National Executive Committee from 2003 to 2005.
+Before becoming an MP, Reynolds served on Labour’s National Executive Committee from 2003 to 2005.
+In 2007, he was elected to Tameside Council as the councillor for the Longdendale ward.

-Reynolds worked for four years as a political assistant for the previous Stalybridge and Hyde MP James Purnell and was selected to replace Purnell after a controversial selection process.
+Reynolds worked for four years as a political assistant for the Stalybridge and Hyde MP James Purnell and was selected to replace Purnell after a controversial selection process.
 Reynolds is a member of the Co-operative Party and Unite the Union.

 Parliamentary career

-In the General Election of May 2010, Reynolds was elected as MP for Stalybridge and Hyde.
-In 2011 Reynolds stood down as councillor, the candidacy was taken up by Gill Peet who was elected in his place.
-During this year Reynolds did not claim Councillor Allowances.
+At the 2010 general election, Reynolds was elected as MP for Stalybridge and Hyde with 39.6% of the vote and a majority of 2,744.
+In 2011 Reynolds stood down as a councillor.
+Once elected as an MP he did not claim Councillor Allowances.
+In July 2013, Reynolds publicly called for the resignation of Tameside Hospital's Chief Executive, Christine Green.

+During his campaign, Reynolds focused on local issues such as the redevelopment of town centres, particularly Stalybridge, the Mottram-Tintwistle Bypass, the need for more primary school places in Hyde, and improved rail links in his constituency.
+His commitment to addressing these local concerns resonated with voters and helped him secure the seat.
+He also supported improvements Northern Hub rail and also opposed policing cuts in his constituency.